Johannes253/Contract/README.md

 provide the signed and dated original contract to me by the specified deadline on your course schedule.
 Give a photocopy of the original to each group member for their records.
 This document is more for your group than it is for me so feel free to tailor it to your group's needs.

 Project Team Name:
 A. Team Structure:
 1. Leadership structure (individual, individual with rotating leadership, shared):
+	- Individual Leadership structure
+	- Hayden Moussa
 2. Decision-making policy (by consensus? by majority vote?):
+	- Unanimous consent
 3. Who is the team Recorder/Documentation Manager/Maintainer of all required turn-ins?
+ 	- We will all work on that together
 4. Day, time, and place for regular team meetings:
+	- Every Tuesday after 5:00pm
+	- Second floor of library
 5. Usual method of communication (e.g., e-mail, cell phone, wired phone, in person):
+	- Microsoft Teams
+	- In person meetings
 Team Member Name: E-Mail Telephone/Other Contact Info 1
 2